ryanlabouve/rails-api-jwt-toy-blog/README.md

 Here's the goal:

-	 Rails API that has secure resources (via JWT) and non-secure resources and is JSON API compliant.
+	 Quick and simple Rails API that is JSON API compliant and has secure resources (via JWT) and non-secure resources.

+Our scenario:

-Our scenario: We have a blog that has public posts, accessible by anyone, and private posts, only accessible to users who are logged in.
+	An read-only API to power a blog that has public posts (accessible by anyone) and private posts (only accessible to users who are logged in).

 Notes:

-* Posts will be a base class for PrivatePosts and PublicPosts.
 * JWT authentication will be implemented using [knock](https://github.com/nsarno/knock)
 * JSON API compliance will be accomplished via [JSONAPI::Resources](https://github.com/cerebris/jsonapi-resources)
-* I'll link out to relevant tests, with comments on what's being test, but try to keep the article terse.
+* I'll link out to relevant tests, with comments on what's being test, but try to keep the article quick.

+At any point, feel free to checkout the finished [code](https://github.com/ryanlabouve/rails-api-jwt-toy-blog).
 Let's get started `rails-api new rails-api-jwt-toy-blog`.

 ## The Models

-For the schema, we want `Post(title:string, body:text, type:string` where type will for STI.
+Posts will be a base class for PrivatePosts and PublicPosts.
+For the schema, we want `Post(title:string, body:text, type:string)` where the `type` colum will for `singe-table inheritance` to make the PublicPost and PrivatePost inherit gracefully form Post.

 (For more on single-table inheritance, check out (this post)[http://blog.arkency.com/2013/07/sti/])

 ### Post Model

 ```